 Save the Canberra Earless Dragon

-The ACT Greens have long supported the community-led battle to save the critically-endangered Canberra Earless Dragons.
+The ACT Greens have long supported the community-led battle to save the critically-endangered Canberra Earless Dragon and prevent Australia's first reptilian extinction.

-But sadly, Labor have instead chosen the interests of developers and corporations over the community and their own promise of no new extinctions on their watch.
+But sadly, Labor have once again chosen the interests of developers and corporations over the community and their own promise of no new extinctions.
+The Northern Road development at the airport cuts right through Canberra Earless Dragon habitat of the Canberra Earless Dragon and will likely see one of the last three remaining populations perish.

 MEET THE TEAM FIGHTING FOR YOU